 - helps our mitochondria (fat burning batteries) work better

-There is evidence lack of glutathione may be related to the loss of hair color.
+Evidence also suggests lack of glutathione may be related to the loss of hair color.
 Glutathone levels also tend to drop as we get older.
 As such, anything that could bolster glutathoine levels would be a good thing.

 Is Halo Beauty Gluten Free?